xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-03-arm-none-eabi-gcc-v9-3-1-1-1-released.md

 ### `@executable_path`

-Similarly, on macOS, the dynamic libraries are adjusted with `otool` to use a relative path.
+Similarly, on macOS, the binaries are adjusted with `otool` to use a relative path.

 ## Documentation